diffpy/diffpy.pdfgui/README.rst

 Getting Started
 ---------------

-You may consult our user manual on our `online website <https://www.diffpy.org/products/pdfgui.html>`_ under the Documentation and help section.
+You may consult our `online documentation <https://diffpy.github.io/diffpy.srmise>`_ for tutorials and API references.

 Support and Contribute
 ----------------------